© International Hepato-Pancreato-Biliary Association

 The Editors of HPB are pleased to offer an exciting new educational module to our website: HPB Virtual Journal Club.
 Our goal is to provide you with an easy and enjoyable method for learning about a key HPB topic.
-We select the key recent articles for you, and provide Learning Objectives around which to build your discussion.
+We select the key recent articles and media for you, and provide Learning Objectives around which to build your discussion.
 We encourage you to gather your colleagues and learn together through HPB Virtual Journal Club.
 Enjoy!

 O. James Garden

 Stephen J Wigmore

 Issue 9, May 2015: “Management Options for Benign Liver Lesions”